TIBCOSoftware/bpme-samples/how-to/README.md

 Doc Reference: https://docs.tibco.com/pub/business-studio-bpm-edition/5.0.0/doc/html/GUID-D941356A-06A8-4293-92C5-A5EC07E27161.html

-Refer to Organisation Model project and the related readMe to create and deploy one.
+Refer to Organisation Model project and the related readMe to create and deploy an organization model.

 # Business Object Model (BOM):